leojahrens/scatterfit/README.md

 Scatterfit makes it possible to plot fitted scatterplots after accounting for control variables.
 If at all, researchers mostly use fitted scatterplots as a step preliminary to the "real" data analysis.
 The results are treated as descriptive, mostly because scatterplots are bivariate and, in their simple form, do not consider covariates.

-Scatterplot can pre-treat the data so that the plots only show the residual covariation between x and y after accounting for control variables.
+`scatterfit` can pre-treat the data so that the plots only show the residual covariation between x and y after accounting for control variables.
 This is achieved by first regressing the x and y variables on the control variables and then using the residuals for the plots.
 If binned scatterplots are involved, this becomes slightly more complicated; see "Cattaneo et al. 2022 - On Binscatter".
 Scatterfit uses the simple residualization method for all plots without bins and the Cattaneo et al. method for all binned scatterplots.

 The `controls()` option is used to control linearly for continuous variables (no factor-notation such as i.x allowed!), and the `fcontrols()` option is used for categorical / factorized variables.
 Let's see it in action!